 In Picture World: Image, Aesthetics, and Victorian New Media (Oxford, 2020), I use these fascinating visual objects as entryways into the nineteenth century’s key aesthetic concepts.
 Each chapter pairs a new type of picture with a foundational keyword in Victorian aesthetics, a familiar term reconceived through the lens of new media.
 “Character” appears differently when considered with the caricatures and comics appearing in the mass press in the 1830s; likewise, the book approaches “realism” through pictorial journalism; “illustration” via illustrated Bibles; “sensation” through carte-de-visite portrait photographs; “the picturesque” by way of stereoscopic views; and “decadence” through advertising posters.
 Each chapter also tracks the afterlives of these objects into our present-day media world—from Bible-themed amusement parks, to 3D films like Avatar, to the photo albums of Facebook.
 The relics of a previous era’s cultural life uncover the Victorian world’s most deeply-held values, while also leading to insights about our own media age.

-Teukolsky has published articles on anti-slavery in Dickens, newspapers and George Eliot, and the “white girls” of sensation fiction.
-She is currently a co-organizer of Vanderbilt’s 18th-/19th-C Colloquium, which invites scholars from across the country to present work-in-progress to faculty and students.
-She has taught courses in Victorian literature, poetics, the nineteenth-century novel, word and image, colonial and postcolonial literature, the histories of criminality, and ideas of “nature.”
+I’ve published articles on anti-slavery in Dickens, newspapers and George Eliot, and the “white girls” of sensation fiction.
+I’m currently a co-organizer of Vanderbilt’s 18th-/19th-C Colloquium, which invites scholars from across the country to present work-in-progress to faculty and students.
+My courses study topics like Victorian poetics, the nineteenth-century novel, word and image, colonial and postcolonial literature, film adaptation, the histories of criminality, and ideas of “nature.”